Child Health Surveillance

 Routine checks on the development of babies and children are undertaken in the surgery in conjunction with the health visitors.
 Please remember to bring your child’s ‘Red Book’ with you.

-We feel that patients should be free to see us at times convenient to themselves rather than being confined to rigid special clinics at set times.
 It is important that patients with chronic illnesses such as diabetes, asthma, hypertension, epilepsy, history of ischaemic heart disease and stroke/heart failure are seen at least annually.

 Patients Over 75 Years

 If you are aged 75 years or over, you should be seen annually either by your doctor, the practice nurse, district nurse or health visitor.
 This can be arranged at the surgery, or, if that is not possible, a home visit will be arranged for housebound patients.

 The doctors are happy to carry out medicals eg insurance and driving licence by appointment during surgery hours.
 Please telephone the surgery for an appointment.
 Please ask our secretaries for the charges of these services.

 Counselling services for bereaved and severely distressed or agitated patients are available by referral after consultation with the doctor.

 It is very important that all children are fully immunised against all childhood illnesses.
 Routine vaccinations (other than those given at school) are given during any normal surgery.
 The Child Health section operates a computerised recall scheme supplemented by our computerised system.

 Tetanus booster injections will be offered following open wounds and during consultations on an ad hoc basis.
 If you have never had a tetanus injection we strongly recommend that you have a full course of three prophylactic injections to fortify you if you injure yourself.